-1) To find nearby entities to consider as candidates in Entity Resolution
+- To find closely located entities to consider as candidates in entity resolution

-G2 Senzing implements the Haversine algorithm to determine distance and then maps that to the G2 scoring buckets of SAME, CLOSE, LIKELY, PLAUSIBLE and UNLIKELY for the feature score.
-If the distance is UNLIKELY then G2 will tend to keep the entities apart based on this feature.
-As part of Entity Resolution, this feature is likely one of many features taken into consideration for the overall decision.
+Senzing implements the Haversine formula to determine distance and then maps that to scoring buckets of SAME, CLOSE, LIKELY, PLAUSIBLE and UNLIKELY for the feature score.
+If the distance is UNLIKELY then Senzing will tend to keep the entities apart based on this feature.
+As part of entity resolution, this feature is likely one of many features taken into consideration for the overall decision.

 By default the following distances, in meters, are used for each of the scoring buckets for the GEO location feature: